lumeet/behave-ui-hotkeys/README.md

  - Codes are case insensitive, F1 will become f1, DELETE will become delete, etc...
  - If you specify a view method that does not exist, it will just call event
  - If you do not want to call a view method pass an empty string as the value, i.e.
+ - If element type is not a focusable element, div, p, etc behavior adds tabindex attr to element
+ - If you set `attachToDocument` to true, then behavior adds listener to document instead of root view

 ```js
 hotkeys: {